INTERNATIONAL ADVISORY BOARD

 David S. Wall (UK)

 the School of Law, University of Leeds, UK.
-He was the Director
+Earlier he was a

 of the Centre for Criminal Justice Studies (2000-5) and Head of